mklobucaric/studybuddy/UserManual.md

     - **Multiple Selections:** Users can choose multiple images containing text from their local storage.
 This flexibility allows for a comprehensive analysis of longer text documents at once.
     - **Initiating Analysis:** After selecting the desired images, users can proceed by clicking the 'send' icon or an equivalent action button.
   - **Q&A Generation:** Upon uploading the images, the app processes the text within them to generate a customized Questions & Answers session.
   - **Navigation to QA View:** Post-analysis, users are automatically directed to the QA view.
-This view presents the generated Questions & Answers, offering an interactive and informative exploration based on the text from the uploaded documents.
+This view presents the generated Questions & Answers, offering an interactive and informative exploration based on the text from the uploaded documents. <br>
   - **Screenshot:** A visual representation of this feature is available for reference. <a href="screenshots/pick_documents.jpg"><img src="screenshots/pick_documents.jpg" alt="Pick Documents Screenshot" width="100"/></a>

   - **View Questions:** This view showcases the questions generated from the images uploaded through the 'Take Photo' or 'Pick Documents' features.